Welcome to today's edition of the Rush 24-7 podcast.

 I think that's his name.

-So we've got that, we've got if there's if there was ever any doubt that Bill and Hillary Clinton do not engage in pillow talk.
+We've got, if there was ever any doubt that Bill and Hillary Clinton do not engage in pillow talk, it is, or maybe any other kind of talk.

-Clinton's out there advising the UAE on how to get the deal done, trying to get them to hire Joe Lockhart while Hillary's out there railing against the deal.
+Clinton's out there advising the UAE on how to get the deal done, trying to get them to hire Joe Lockhart, while Hillary's out there railing against the deal.

-They're not communicating, they're not speaking about uh about the story.
+They're not speaking about the story.

-But here, let me just give you.
+But here, let me just give you, if there's any doubt, this is Wise County, Pennsylvania.

-Uh the indictments show that the investigation hasn't just been about pork rinds.
+The indictments show that the investigation hasn't just been about pork rinds.

-There were pork rinds and beer, right?
+Pork rinds and beer, right?

-Pork rhymes, beer, and cigarettes.
+Pork rinds, beer, and cigarettes.

 Now, how many Republicans do you know that eat pork rinds?